Hongqin-Li/rpi-os/README.md

 ## Development

-Requires Ubuntu 20.04 or higher.
+If you are not using Ubuntu, `make init` won't work, please manually install the toolchain according to `init:` target in Makefile. aarch-linux-gnu-xxx >= 9.3.0 is required.
+Otherwise, you may need to remove `-mno-outline-atomics` from Makefile.

 - `make init`: Install toolchains and download libc.
+For Ubuntu < 20.04, please remove `-mno-outline-atomics` from Makefile.
 - `make qemu`: Emulate the kernel at `obj/kernel8.img`.
 - `make`: Create a bootable sd card image at `obj/sd.img` for Raspberry Pi 3, which can be burned to a tf card using [Raspberry Pi Imager](https://www.raspberrypi.org/software/).
 - `make lint`: Lint source code of kernel and user programs.

+### Raspberry Pi 4

+It works on Pi 4 as well.
+Change `RASPI := 3` to `RASPI := 4` in Makefile, run `make clean && make` and have fun with your Pi 4.

 ### Logging level